software-students-fall2022/git-workflow-practice-Lkochar19/README.md

 I find this article interesting because the reason he got this implant in his brain was because he was paralyzed from his neck down.
 This type of technology has real-life implication for people suffering from paralysis and physical trauma, so they are able to continue living and interacting with their environment through their minds, not necessarily through their body.

+Wuji's comment:
+Though cybergs in fiction stories always tends to cause trouble to humanity It's glad to see them actually helping people in reality